kevinrinz/kevinrinz.github.io/index.md

 ## Home

 Kevin Rinz is a labor economist in the Center for Economic Studies at the U.S. Census Bureau.
+From 2021--2022, he served as a senior economist for labor with President Biden's Council of Economic Advisers.
+He previously served as a staff economist for labor with President Obama's Council of Economic Advisers.

 ### Updates